 - You have hard water; hard water deposits are building up in the toilet

 1. You’re Flushing Stuff You Shouldn’t

-You’d be surprised how many people don’t know that the only things meant to be flushed down a toilet are waste and toilet paper – that’s it!
-If your toilet keeps clogging, ask yourself whether you’ve ever flushed one of the following items:
+You’d be surprised how many people don’t know that the only things meant to be flushed down a toilet are waste and toilet paper.
+That’s it!
+If your toilet keeps clogging, Ask yourself (or, more to the point, ask a family member, and yes we’re talking about your kids) whether you’ve ever flushed one of the following items:

 - Dental floss

 If you (or anyone in your family) is guilty of flushing any of these, make them stop.
 Actually, they may not confess to doing it, because they may think who is really going to know, so just ask nicely that they refrain from flushing anything that isn’t waste or toilet paper.

 This will definitely help keep your toilet running more smoothly, assuming everyone in the household is in compliance.
 If clogging continues, there are other possible issues.